jmarkman/docs/docs/csharp/programming-guide/classes-and-structs/object-and-collection-initializers.md

 # Object and Collection Initializers (C# Programming Guide)
 Object initializers let you assign values to any accessible fields or properties of an object at creation time without having to invoke a constructor followed by lines of assignment statements.
 The object initializer syntax enables you to specify arguments for a constructor or omit the arguments (and parentheses syntax).
 The following example shows how to use an object initializer with a named type, `Cat` and how to invoke the default constructor.
 Note the use of auto-implemented properties in the `Cat` class.
 For more information, see [Auto-Implemented Properties](../../../csharp/programming-guide/classes-and-structs/auto-implemented-properties.md).

-"""
-The Cat class should probably either change to Pet, or there should be a parent Pet class.
-Having a parent Pet class would make this unnecessarily complicated, though
-"""

  [!code-csharp[csProgGuideLINQ#39](../../../csharp/programming-guide/arrays/codesnippet/CSharp/object-and-collection-initializers_1.cs)]

  [!code-csharp[csProgGuideLINQ#45](../../../csharp/programming-guide/arrays/codesnippet/CSharp/object-and-collection-initializers_2.cs)]